 Salesforce delivers three releases per year, plus other upgrades and maintenance updates.
 These changes break automated tests created by Object or DOM tools, requiring many hours for maintenance and fixes.

-Instead, it would be best to have a testing solution that can handle various new features and UI functionality changes, which can test from the user's perspective without touching the codebase.
+Instead, it would be best to have a testing solution that doesn't solely rely on Objects and can handle various new features and UI functionality changes from the user's perspective as well.

 Throw in a model-based approach, powered by intelligent AI and computer vision, that allows you to use the same script to test different versions of Salesforce across various browsers, devices, and operating systems.